vkassingh/clever-crypto/README.md

 <!-- Features -->
 ### :dart: Features

-- Feature 1
+- Fetches live Crytpo/ Bitcoin prices from WazirX API.
-- Feature 2
+- Dark mode feature
-- Feature 3
+- Visualisation of prices with the help of Charts.